TobiasGroeschner/udacity-data-science-project-2/Project-4/Readme.md

 ### File Descriptions

+- `requirements.txt`:  a list of all installed Python modules to complete the Data Science nanodegree with their versions.
 - `images/*`: images used for medium report
 - `DIAS Attributes - Values 2017.xlsx`: explanatory excel
 - `DIAS Information Levels - Attributes 2017.xlsx`: explanatory excel